wesleysee/dynamix/README.md

 installplg dynamix.webGui-2.0.2-noarch-bergware.plg
 ```

+#### Download

+*DO NOT DOWNLOAD FILES DIRECTLY FROM THE FOLDER 'DOWNLOAD' BUT USE THE PROVIDED LINKS IN THIS README FILE INSTEAD.
+THE SAME IS TRUE FOR THE OPTIONAL PLUGINS - USE THE LINKS PROVIDED IN THE FILE 'OPTIONAL ADD-ONS'*

 #### Screenshots

 The main screen shows the different devices in separate tabs.
 The current screen is updated in real-time.
 Click on the tab header to move between screens.